نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Identification of positive selection signatures in broiler by linkage disequilibrium-based method
+Identification of genomic regions under positive selection in broiler chickens using a linkage disequilibrium-based method

 نویسندگان [English]